aspose-cells/Aspose.Cells-Doc-md/pythonjava/developer-guide/loading-saving-and-managing/different-ways-to-open-files/_index.md

 {{< gist "aspose-cells-gists" "32e50c6aabc547111966569f3fd39694" "OpenFileViaPath.py" >}}

+## **Opening a File via a Stream**

+It is also simple to open an Excel file as a stream.
+To do so, use an overloaded version of the constructor that takes the *BufferStream* object that contains the file.

+{{< gist "aspose-cells-gists" "32e50c6aabc547111966569f3fd39694" "OpenFileViaStream.py" >}}

 ## **Opening a File with Data only**

 To open a file with data only, use the **[LoadOptions](https://reference.aspose.com/cells/python-java/asposecells.api/LoadOptions)** and **[LoadFilter](https://reference.aspose.com/cells/python-java/asposecells.api/LoadFilter)** classes to set the related attribute and options of the classes for the template file to be loaded.